 \section{Introduction}

 In recent years, significant progress has been made in exploring the behaviour of quantum matter waves, specifically through the use of binary Bose-Einstein condensates (BECs).
-A major breakthrough in this field has been the discovery of ultra-dilute superfluids that form quantum droplets representing a new quantum state of matter~\cite{Petrov2015, Luo2021, Barbut2019}.
+A major breakthrough in this field has been the discovery of ultra-dilute superfluids that form quantum droplets (QDs) representing a new quantum state of matter~\cite{Petrov2015, Luo2021, Barbut2019}.
 These QDs are the result of the interplay between mean-field interactions and Lee-Huang-Yang corrections, which are induced by quantum fluctuations~\cite{LHY}.
 In three dimensions, Petrov first demonstrated the creation of QDs in binary BECs by modelling the system with the modified Gross-Pitaevskii equation (GPE).
+The LHY correction in three-dimensional (3D) to the condensate energy is $E_{\mathrm{LHY}} \sim n^{5/2} $, and the corresponding correction to the Gross-Pitaevskii equation is $\sim |\psi|^3 \psi$, where $n$ is the BEC density and $\psi$ is the condensate wavefunction.
 This equation includes both the MF self-attractive cubic term and the repulsive Lee-Huang-Yang quartic term.
-In both 3D and 2D geometries, quantum fluctuations can help to stabilise a binary condensate against collapse driven by cross-attraction between its components.
+In both three-dimensional and two-dimensional (2D) geometries, quantum fluctuations can help to stabilise a binary condensate against collapse driven by cross-attraction between its components.
 In each component, the cross-attraction is slightly greater than self-repulsion, but the residual attraction is counteracted by the quantum fluctuations.
 Subsequent experiments have confirmed the existence of QDs in dipolar~\cite{Barbut2016}, binary homonuclear~\cite{Cheiney2018} and heteronuclear~\cite{D'Errico2019} BECs.
-One interesting property of quantum fluctuations is that the dimensional reduction of 3D to 2D or 1D for a BEC under the action of a tight confining potential induces different nonlinear terms in the Gross-Pitaevskii equation in different dimensional settings~\cite{Petrov2016}.
-For instance, in the 1D limit, the Lee-Huang-Yang term has a self-attraction sign and is quadratic rather than quartic, which is different from the 3D setting.
+One interesting property of quantum fluctuations is that the dimensional reduction from three dimension to two or one dimension in a BEC, due to the action of a tightly confining potential, induces different nonlinear terms in the Gross-Pitaevskii equation for different dimensional settings~\cite{Petrov2016}.
+For instance, in the one-dimensional (1D) limit, the Lee-Huang-Yang term has a negative sign, $E_{\mathrm{LHY}} \sim n^{3/2} $, and the beyond-mean-field correction in the Gross-Pitaevskii equation is quadratic in the condensate wavefunction, i.e., $\sim -|\psi| \psi$, rather than quartic as in the 3D case.
 In all space geometries, stationary and dynamical properties of QDs are investigated in Refs.~\cite{Otajonov2019, Otajonov2020, Otajonov2022_1, Otajonov2024} by using the Lagrangian formalism.